emafree/f2-commander/README.md

 A "file system" can be anything that can seem to contain files and directories, (a local disk, a BLOB storage, a Cloud drive, a compressed file, etc.).

-Finally, it is desgined to be discoverable: making file systems easy to navigate, and making the F2 Commander itself obvious to use.
+Finally, it is designed to be discoverable: making file systems easy to navigate, and making the F2 Commander itself obvious to use.

 F2 Commander is an overgrown personal project, may contain bugs, and is